 Backstory: The so-called curse originated as a marketing ploy devised by jeweler Pierre Cartier to entice Washington, D.C. socialite Evalyn Walsh McLean to buy the gem.
 Cartier created a fantastic story about the jewel’s provenance and how the stone brought grief to anyone who handled it.
 McLean purchased the jewel—an acquisition reported in the New York Times on January 29, 1911, with a recounting of Cartier’s dark tale.
 Over the years, other publications picked up the story, helping perpetuate the legend about the stone.
 McLean’s later misfortunes—her husband ran off with another woman and later died in a sanitarium, a car struck and killed her son and her daughter died of a drug overdose—contributed to the perception that the stone was cursed.
 After McLean’s death, the diamond came into the possession of jeweler Harry Winston, who later donated it to the Smithsonian’s National Museum of Natural History, in 1958.
 The jewel was sent to the museum by registered mail and delivered by postal worker James Todd, who suffered several misfortunes the following year—a broken leg, the deaths of both his wife and dog and the loss of his house in a fire.
 Todd took it in stride.
 “If the hex is supposed to affect the owners,” he said, “then the public should be having the bad luck [not me]!”
 While the Smithsonian was pleased to receive the jewel—the centerpiece of its mineral collections—the public was less enthusiastic.
 “If the Smithsonian accepts the diamond,” one person wrote, “the whole country will suffer.”
 Museum curators, however, dismiss the idea of the stone bringing bad luck.
 The Hope Diamond has attracted millions of visitors to the Smithsonian over the past 50 years.

-Myth #2: The Smithsonian mounted an excavation to find Noah’s Ark at Mount Ararat.
+Myth #2: Smithsonian went in search of Noah’s Ark at Mount Ararat

 Fact: The Smithsonian has never conducted archaeological work on Mount Ararat; in fact, no one knows whether the mountain is indeed the site of Noah’s Ark.